 SID History (Bulk)

-A bulk update option to allow the SID History to set on a number of objects based on a comma separated input file.
+A bulk update option to allow the SID History to be set on a number of objects based on a semi-colon separated input file.
 The option uses the DsAddSidHistory API which has a number of prerequisites which are tested by the validation step before you can import and update the SID History of the specified objects.
+See SID History Bulk

-An option to allow the membership of a group to be updated, allowing changes to be specified as SamAccountName, SID, or DN details of the changes are pasted in to the right hand pane.
+An option to allow the membership of a group to be updated, allows changes to be specified as SamAccountName, SID, UPN, email, or DN input.
+The changes are pasted in to the right hand pane.
+See Group Manager

 An option to display the members of a groups, including recursive across nested groups, displaying which group delivered the membership.